Ajakelewis/SeniorDesign/Documentations/Project2.md

 There is an option to perform a manual installation to walk through the setup process.
 Finally, this configuration is already included in an Ansible playbook.

+# Additional Setups

+## Application Load Balancer

+- The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+  1. Configure a load balancer and a listener
+  2. Configure security settings for an HTTPS listener + group
+  4. Configure a target group

 Presentation Slides: https://bit.ly/3tJ7F7B